-Osterley stopped him before he stepped into the darkness.
+Osterley stopped him before he stepped through.

 "What about Newkirk?"